ishanjogalekar/InterviewPreparation/SQL/Notes/SqlJoins.md

 - Short guide for SQL Joins
 ---

-## What is SQL Join ?
+## What is SQL Join?
 Query and access data from multiple tables by establishing logical relationships between them.

-It can access data from multiple tables simultaneously using common key values shared across different tables.
+It can simultaneously access data from multiple tables using common key values shared across different tables.

 ---
 ## Types of Joins